HL7NZ/nhi/input/pagecontent/general.md

 The id is the ‘physical’ identity of the resource, and the identifier is the business identifier.

-In this implementation, **the id of the resource will always be the same as the value of the identifier assigned by the HPI with a use value of ‘official’**.
+In this implementation, **the id of the resource will always be the same as the value of the identifier assigned by the NHI with a use value of ‘official’**.
 (There will only ever be a single identifier with this use type and system in a resource).
 Thus the id for the resource below would be ‘ZAT2348’, and the url something like:

 https://api.hip.digital.health.nz/fhir/Patient/ZAT2348